CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/pythonLibrary.md

 6. If you were using this module versions 0.34 and prior, that file's functions are included in the _legacy.py_ file, and you can adapt your existing scripts by replacing their `from meraki import meraki` line to `import meraki`

 For a full working script that demos this library, please see and run the **org_wide_clients_v1.py** file included (in **examples** folder).
 That code collects the clients of all networks, in all orgs to which the key has access.
-No changes are made, since only GET endpoints are called, and the data is written to local CSV output files.
+No changes are made, since only GET operations are called, and the data is written to local CSV output files.

 ## Documentation